Barba-Q/flatinstaller/README.md

 Flatinstaller should appear in your menu

 Usage:
-- Download a Flatpak of choice
-- Open Flatinstaller
+- Open Flathub to download software
-- Select Flatpak
-- Provide Root password (for systemwide flatpak installation)
+- Install downloaded Flatpaks
-- Done
+- List installed Flatpaks
+- Update all installed Flatpaks